fire-base-studio/templates/svelte-langchain/README.md

 *   **Added & Modified Files:**
     *   `icon.png`: A local copy of the Svelte logo was added.
     *   `.idx/airules.md`: This file was significantly modified, merging the standard Gemini API rules with Svelte-specific best practices to provide more accurate and context-aware AI assistance.
-    *   `README.md`: This file was created from scratch.
+    *   `README.md`: This file was created from scratch and is regularly updated to reflect template changes.